DIY Property Tax Appeal: Complete 2026 Guide (Step-by-Step)

 1) Look at the deadline printed on your notice (often the clearest source).
 2) If unclear, check your county assessor/appraiser or appeal board website.
 3) If still unclear, call the office and ask: "What is the last day my appeal must be received or postmarked?"

-If you take one thing from this section: the deadline is almost always short enough that you should start gathering comps the week you receive your notice.
+If you take one thing from this section: the Georgia window is short enough that you should start gathering comps the week you receive your notice.
+Ready to move?
+Start with our Georgia homeowner appeal checklist.

 Most jurisdictions follow a ladder, even if the names differ: